elissus/flatquest/README.md

 ## How to Use
  - Open the app: Once you run the app with streamlit run main_script.py, it will open in your default web browser.
- - Select a city: Start typing the name of a city in the input field and choose from the suggestions.
  - Enter your preferences: Fill in the desired total rent, living space, number of rooms, and balcony preference.
  - Select points of interest: Choose up to three categories of interest from the